 Flowers are one of Colombia's biggest exports with daily flights carrying them to North America.
 I had no idea many of the cut flowers for sale in my local shops made such a trek to get to us!
 The flower vendors set up outside early in the morning and are gone by midday.

 The market was huge, confusing to navigate and since my Spanish is limited to a few key words I was happy to have someone familiar with the market lead me around (and stop me from buying one of everything).
-Seriously, when I see amazing fresh fruits & veggies I can't help but want to taste!
+When I see amazing fresh fruits & veggies I can't help but want to taste!
 We did stop to try a few things as we wandered through looking for the ingredients for the cooking class.

 Eating at Plaza de Paloquemao